akpw/batch-mp-tools/README.md

           .. by size/date, ascending/descending
       . action commands:
           .. print      Prints source directory
           .. flatten    Flatten all folders below target level, moving the files up at the target level.
 By default, deletes all empty flattened folders
           .. index      Adds index to files and directories names
+          .. replace    RegExp-based replace in files and directories names.
+Supports expandable templates, such as $dirname, $pardirname, $atime, $ctime, etc. For media files, also can process tag-based templates such as $title, $album, $artist, $albumartist, $genre, $year, $track, etc.
           .. add_date   Adds date to files and directories names
           .. add_text   Adds text to files and directories names
           .. remove     Removes n characters from files and directories names
-          .. replace    RegExp-based replace in files and directories names, with support for template processing
           .. capitalize Capitalizes words in files / directories names
           .. delete     Delete selected files and directories